mendix/RestServices/README.md

 * The performance of retrieving objects is improved, since they are stored in serialized form internally.
 * If, for example, the domain model of your *source* or *view* object changes, the cache becomes stale.
 Most model changes are detected by the RestServices module automatically, but you can force rebuilding the complete index by invoking `RebuildServiceIndex`.

-### Using your service

-Responses can also be rendered as XML or HTML, depending on the Accept headers of the request.

-The RestServices module automatically generates a service description which lists in great detail all possible parameters and headers at *&lt;app-url&gt;/rest/servicename/?about*

 # Data synchronization

 ## The change log